wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/6-manage-device-experience-after-deployment.md

 ### Microsoft recommendation

-Microsoft recommends that you allow updates to download automatically; do not configure any policies.
+Microsoft recommends that you avoid configuring these policies.
+As you're the administrator for your organization, you should allow updates to download automatically.

 ### Optimize downloads and manage bandwidth